MrPio/Texture-Anything/README.md

 ## 📌 TL;DR

 The goal of this project is to train a ControlNet on UV conditioning in order to generate textures for a model given its UV map.
-The dataset is a mix of Objaverse and [ShapeNetCore](https://huggingface.co/datasets/ShapeNet/ShapeNetCore) and each sample is a triplet of _caption_, _uv map_ baked as image and _diffuse_ texture as ground truth.
+The dataset is a mix of Objaverse and [ShapeNetCore](https://huggingface.co/datasets/ShapeNet/ShapeNetCore) and each sample is a triplet of _caption_, _uv map_ baked as an image and _diffuse_ texture as ground truth.

 <p align="center">
     <img src="notes/img/objaverse.jpg" width="40%"></img>